paul-macfarlane/picksleagues_mvp/README.md

 This app is built using Next.js, and Turso.
 To run lcoally

 1. [Install Turso CLI](https://docs.turso.tech/cli/introduction)
-2. Create a local db file using `turso dev --db-file local.db` (keep the process running)
+2. Create a local db file using npm run db:local (keep the process running)
 3. Install dependencies by running `npm install`
 4. TODO add steps for running migration and seting up auth
 5. Run `npm run dev` to run locally